lemmebee/deploy-nginx/README.md

 # deploy-nginx
-deploy nginx will deploy surprisingly four replicas of nginx on eks cluster with k8s deployment
+deploy nginx will deploy surprisingly four replicas of nginx on eks cluster with k8s deployment distributed on three nodes

 ## Setup
 These enviroment variables are required: